deadlydog/deadlydog.github.io/_drafts/2025-02-08-Windows-settings-I-change-after-a-clean-install.md

 ## Registry tweaks that don't have a GUI setting

-> NOTE: Modifying the registry can be dangerous if you don't know what you're doing, so be sure to [backup your registry](https://www.tweaking.com/how-to-backup-whole-registry-in-windows-10-step-by-step-guide/) before making any changes.
+> NOTE: Modifying the registry can be dangerous if you don't know what you're doing, so be sure to [backup your registry](https://www.tweaking.com/how-to-backup-whole-registry-in-windows-10-step-by-step-guide/) before making any manual changes.
+>
+> You can try the commands below in the Windows Sandbox first to see if you like the changes.

 I provide terminal commands instead of manual point-and-click steps for modifying the registry to help ensure that only the intended keys are modified.
 You can run these commands in PowerShell or Command Prompt.